 Typically, plush toys don't last more than a couple of days in our house.
 The cheaper ones don't make it for more than a few hours.

-The Invincibles line from Outward Hound is made with the company's Chew Shield layer.
-They also have especially strong binding.
+They also have solid binding.
 While they are more durable than most plush toys, they're still not designed for power chewers.

 There are two sizes and two color choices available with these toys.
-At the time of this review, both the 2-squeaker and 4-squeaker variety sell for $7.99 on Amazon.
+In this review, both the 2-squeaker and 4-squeaker variety sell for $7.99 on Amazon.

 I also received the Fire Biterz Squeaking Plush Dog Toy.
 My dogs enjoy this one too, but not as much as the Invincibles Gecko.
 I think it's because the material is not as soft.

-These are a bit more expensive than the Invincibles toys, but they're also a lot more durable.
-At the time of this review, the 2-squeaker design is $8.47 and the 4-squeaker design is $15.93 on Amazon.
+These are a bit more expensive than the Invincibles toys, but they're also more durable.
+In this review, the 2-squeaker design is $8.47, and the 4-squeaker design is $15.93 on Amazon.

 I'm confident in saying that these toys are very safe for even the strongest chewers.

 The Bionic Bone is available in four sizes.
-We have the large size for Saddie.
-It weighted on both ends to create a spiral motion when thrown.
+We have a large extent for Saddie.
+It is weighted on both ends to create a spiral motion when thrown.
 It also bounces and floats in water.

 Depending on the size you choose, these Outward Hound dog toys range in price from $11.99 to 16.99 on Amazon at the time of this review.

-The Bionic Stuffer has all the same features of the bone, but it has four sides instead of two and is only available in one size.
-At the time of this review, the Bionic Stuffer was selling on Amazon for $15.69.
+The Bionic Stuffer has all the same features as the bone, but it has four sides instead of two and is only available in one size.
+At this review, the Bionic Stuffer was selling on Amazon for $15.69.